huntdatacenter/docs/docs/faq/users.md

 ### Can you remind me how I get into my lab?

 Sure.
 If you have not logged in for a while, here's a quick recap of the steps: (1) Start the HUNT VPN (OpenVPN or Tunnelblick) and use your rotating code from Goolge Authenticator on your phone as key.
-(2) Log in to your lab, either using SSH (Mac/Linux) or  Mobaxterm (Windows), or X2Go if you would like to access graphical software such as RStudio, Stata etc.
+(2) Log in to your lab, either using SSH (Mac/Linux) or  Mobaxterm (Windows), or X2Go if you would like to access graphical software such as RStudio, Stata etc. Head over to out [troubleshooting section](/troubleshooting/) if your are unable to log in.

 ### Can I get access to several labs?